earthly/ci-examples/kubernetes/readme.md

 * Configure and log in to a Docker registry
 * Ensure your Docker daemon is accessible to the earthly pod
 * Mount / configure the workspace so you can get any artifacts produced out of the pod

+## Running Multiple Buildkit Instances

+Buildkit has local cache. to fully realize the benefits of `earthly`, you'll need to ensure that your connections are sticky to prevent any "roaming" builds.
+In addition, it could take longer for a cache to appear "warm" since each buildkit instance would need to build its own cache.